-The Board has adopted informal guidelines that regulate areas of responsibility, tasks, and division of roles of the Board, Chair, and CEO.
-These instructions also feature rules governing Board schedules, rules for notice and chairing of Board meetings, decision-making rules, the CEO's duty and right to disclose information to the Board, professional secrecy, impartiality, and other issues.
+The Board has adopted informal guidelines that regulate areas of responsibility, tasks, and division of roles of the Board, Chair and CEO.
+These instructions feature rules governing Board schedules, rules for notice and chairing of Board meetings, decision-making rules, the CEO's duty and right to disclose information to the Board, professional secrecy, impartiality, and other issues.
 In general, four ordinary board meetings are convened each year, with one meeting held every quarter.
+These instructions also state how the board of directors and the CEO shall handle agreements with related parties, including whether an independent valuation is considered necessary.
+The transaction of agreements with related parties should be carried out in a manner that ensures sufficient clarity with regard to the balance of the agreement.
+The board should also present any such agreements in the annual report.
+See information on transactions with related parties in Note 18 to the consolidated accounts.